Shensd/icecold/README.md

       --ua	Set the user agent used in requests
   -C, --charset	Charset to use when making word chains, (default '_-')
-      --words-only	Do not make word chains, just print single words (macro for -c 1)
+      --words-only	Do not make word chains, just print single words (macro for -c 1) --no-smush	Do not create word chains that only push words together, only use connecting characters
 ```

 ###### This project is licensed under the MIT Open Source license, see `LICENSE` for more information